-When people talk about intellectual property rights or IP rights, they refer to a legal matter that involves the creations of the mind, such as literary and artistic works, inventions, names, images, symbols, and designs used in trade and commerce.
-Examples include novels, songs, illustrations, brand logos, and other marks of identification.
+When people talk about intellectual property rights or IP rights, they refer to a legal concept that involves the creations of the mind, such as literary and artistic works, inventions, brand names, images, symbols, and designs used in trade and commerce.

-These intellectual property laws are there to promote the spirit of creation and innovation, encouraging new technologies and inventions as well as artistic expressions while aiding economic advancement by ensuring that creators’ efforts receive intellectual property protection for a certain time span.
-When you know that your labors are covered by IP protection, you are likely to continue creating, which leads to more jobs, new products, improved processes, and a generally better world.
+Intellectual property laws are there to promote the spirit of creation and innovation, encouraging new technologies and inventions as well as artistic expressions while aiding economic advancement by ensuring that creators’ efforts receive protection for a certain time span.
+When you know that your labors are covered by IP protection, you are likely to continue creating, which leads to more jobs, new products, improved processes, and a better world.

 Three Major Players in Intellectual Property Law

 The three main mechanisms that protect intellectual property in the US are copyrights, patents, and trademarks.
-People make the mistake of using these three terms interchangeably, but they are distinct from each other, protecting different types of intellectual property.
+People make the mistake of using these three terms interchangeably, but they are distinct from each other and protect different types of intellectual property.
 Here’s an overview.

 The expressive arts are the works that can be protected by copyright.
-A copyright owner has the legal right to produce the work involved, display it publicly or perform it, and create works derived from it.
-Copyright protection ensures that the copyright holder has the exclusive right to financially benefit from the work, prohibiting others from earning off it without his or her consent.
-Without permission, those who make money off copyrighted works may be charged with copyright infringement.
+A copyright owner has the legal right to reproduce the protected work, display or publicly perform it, and create works derived from it.
+Copyright protection ensures that the copyright holder has the exclusive right to financially benefit from the work, prohibiting others from earning off it without consent.
+Those who make money off copyrighted works without consent may be liable for copyright infringement.
 To clarify, copyright does not protect the idea itself, only the ways in which it is expressed.

-Patent law provides that inventions are protected from being made, used, sold, offered for sale, or imported for a given period of time.
-There are three types of US patent protection.
+Patent law provides protection for new and useful inventions.
+It ensures that they are protected from being made, used, sold, offered for sale, or imported for a period of time.
+There are three types of U.S. patents:

 - Utility Patents – A utility patent protects inventions with a specific function, such as products, machines, processes, and other forms of technology.

-- Design Patents – A design patent protects the unique appearance of a manufactured object, like the original shape of a product or its surface ornamentation.
+- Design Patents – A design patent protects the unique appearance of a product, like the original shape or its surface ornamentation.
 It is different from copyright.

 - Plant Patents – A plant patent protects a plant variety that was asexually reproduced.
 Examples of plant varieties that are protected by intellectual property law include hybrids, cultigens, and mutant species.

-For their creation to receive patent protection, inventors should timely file a patent application with US Patent and Trademark Office (USPTO) and have the patent successfully granted.
+To receive patent protection, inventors should timely file a patent application with U.S. Patent and Trademark Office (USPTO) and have the patent successfully granted after examination.
 It’s also important to note that utility patents are subject to periodic maintenance fees.

-Obtaining US patent rights can be a complex process that is time-consuming.
-If you want to be a patent owner and get legal protection for your creation, patent lawyers can help you ensure that you get all the necessary paperwork properly done and filed in a timely fashion.
+Obtaining a patent can be a complex and time-consuming process.
+If you want to be a patent owner and get legal protection for your invention, patent lawyers can ensure that you get all the necessary paperwork properly completed and filed.

-Trademark law concerns protection for names and other identifying marks of products or companies, including logos and slogans.
+Trademark law protects names and other identifying marks of products or companies, including logos and slogans.
 In the United States, businesses don’t need to file paperwork for their identifying mark to be trademarked.
-They may use the TM symbol without filling out forms or officially applying for trademark protection.
+They may use the TM symbol without filling out forms or applying for trademark registration.
 A common law mark is automatically assumed once they start using a mark with which to identify themselves.
-There are, however, important benefits in actually registering marks.
+There are, however, important benefits to registering marks.

 For Protecting Intellectual Property, Get Help from IP Lawyers!